Kyle Connor scores a pair to lead the Jets to 4-1 win over the Canadiens

 Published:

-Winnipeg Jets goaltender Connor Hellebuyck (37) keeps an eye on the puck during third period NHL hockey action against the Montreal Canadiens in Montreal on Tuesday, Jan.
+Montreal Canadiens' Juraj Slafkovsky (20) is checked into the boards by Winnipeg Jets' Dylan DeMelo (2) during third period NHL hockey action in Montreal on Tuesday, Jan.
 28, 2025.
-THE CANADIAN PRESS/Christinne Muschi
+(Christinne Muschi/The Canadian Press)

 (Christinne Muschi/The Canadian Press)